Couchsurfing Horror Stories And 7 Tips To Avoid Them

 Another friend was offered the bed, while the host slept on the couch.
 He insisted.
 Until he quietly crawled into “her” bed at 2 am.
 She luckily woke up and he told her that his back was hurting and the bed was big enough for both of them.

 She got up to go to the couch, but he kept insisting that the bed was more comfortable and it was big enough for both of them.
 He kept telling her that she would make him feel bad if she slept on the really uncomfortable couch.
-She did anyway and left in the morning.
+She went to the couch and left in the morning.
+Luckily, without further incidents.

 Maybe he was being genuine, or maybe he was just trying to guilt-trip her into staying in the bed with him.
 Who knows, but no one should have to guess or feel uncomfortable like that.